coinstr/coinstr.io/content/_index.md

 I enjoy using [Damus](https://damus.io) on iOS, and I've been building Coinstr with [open source rust libraries](https://github.com/rust-nostr/nostr).

-# 🪙 What is Coinstr?
-Coinstr is a multisignature Bitcoin wallet that allows users to configure complex spending policies, like [Bitcoin smart contracts](https://river.com/learn/what-are-bitcoin-smart-contracts/).
-When a spending proposal is made, Coinstr uses the Nostr protocol to orchestrate signature requests and approvals.

 # 💸 Spending Policies
 If you have a teenager, you will recognize the block shapes in the diagram below as the [Blockly](https://developers.google.com/blockly), the tool of choice used to teach kids to code.